Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 !!! info
     The lines we actually added stuff on are 5, 11, 15, and 24.

-In `defineProtctedRoutes`, we're doing something a bit interesting; we're initializing a new sub-router for the `CommonRouter`, and registering the `notesRouter` and `protectedUserRouer` routers under it.
-Remember how earlier we mentioned that the
-`JWTData` object gets added to the `RoutingContext` automatically?
-Well, here's where it happens.
-Whenever a router registered under the `CommonRouter` is called, a method runs to validate and insert that data, turning away anyone who is not logged in.
-By calling `router.mountSubRouter`, we can chain these routers along, mounting them at a certain paths on the parent router.
 The main `ApiRouter` is mounted at `/api/v1/`, so all routers registered under it have their routes appended after the `/api/v1/` part.
-For the common router, that happens at `/api/v1/protected/`.
+We then call `router.mountSubRouter()` to chain these routers along, mounting them at certain paths on the parent router.
+For the authRouter, that happens at `/api/v1/user`.
+For the protectedUserRouter that happens at `/api/v1/protected/user`.
 For the new `notesRouter`, that happens at `/api/v1/protected/notes/`.

-Finally, our new create note path is mounted at `/api/v1/protected/notes/create`.
+Note how in the first line of `intializeRouter` we're starting with the commonRouter instead of calling `Router.router(vertx)` like in our other router methods. `CommonRouter` is where the `JWTData` object is added to routes with the `/protected` keyword in them as well as any other operation that needs to happen for many routes.

 ### The Database Migration